Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Simulation on Quantum Computers

-In order to determine the final energy, and with it, the work, we perform up to $2^{24}$ measurements on superconducting quantum computing architectures and between $2^{12}$ (Quantinuum) and $2^{16}$ (IonQ) measurements on trapped ion platforms.
-The reason for the smaller number of measurements on trapped ion devices is the higher cost of the quantum simulation, which restricts us to use less data points.
+In order to determine the final energy (and with it, the work), we perform up to $2^{24}$ measurements on superconducting quantum computing architectures, and between $2^{12}$ (Quantinuum) and $2^{16}$ (IonQ) measurements on trapped ion platforms.
+The reason for the smaller number of measurements on trapped ion devices is the higher simulation cost of the quantum simulation due to lower protocol repetition rates, which restricts us to use less data points.
+For further details, see App.~\ref{sec:Comparison}.

-Overall, the choice of the protocol and the specific features of a quantum computer allow us to at least partially address the exponential scaling of the number of required measurements.

 Last, it is curious to note that the separation of parts (B) and (C) in our protocol [Fig.~\ref{fig:Thermalstate}] is somewhat arbitrary.
 On the one hand, part (B) belongs naturally together with part (A) in a thermal state preparation subprotocol.
-On the other, we can interpret part (B) as part of the nonequilibrium protocol (C) applied to the system.
-Since Jarzynski's equality holds for arbitrary protocols, equilibrium or nonequilibrium, the accuracy of implementation of part (B) is not crucial for the accuracy to which we verify Jarzynski's equality.
-Note that this does not compromise the many-body character of our circuit: indeed, our circuit fully explores all degrees of freedom of the many-body system, and populates generic (i.e., non-product) states in the many-body Hilbert space, since the entanglement created by the circuit reaches the maximal Page value, cf.~Fig.\ref{fig:operatorentanglement}.
+On the other hand, we can interpret part (B) as part of the nonequilibrium protocol (C) applied to the system.
+Since Jarzynski's equality holds for arbitrary protocols, equilibrium or nonequilibrium, the accuracy of implementation of part (B) is not crucial for the accuracy to which we verify Jarzynski's equality, provided the errors are systematic and are, thus, identical across trials.
+Note that this does not compromise the many-body character of our circuit: indeed, the entanglement created by the circuit reaches the maximal Page curve, cf.~Fig.~\ref{fig:operatorentanglement} in App.~\ref{sec:Entanglement}.